actris/data-management-plan/DMP/initial-DMP.md

 * Operational services, National weather services, climate services for model validation, weather and climate analysis and forecasting;
 * Space agencies for validation and the development of new satellite missions;
 * National and regional air quality monitoring networks and environmental protection agencies for air quality assessments and validation of air pollution models;
-* Policy makers and local/ regional/ national authorities for climate and air-quality related information for decision making and policy development.
+* Policy makers and local/ regional/ national authorities for climate, air-quality, health and atmoshperic hazards related information for decision making and policy development.
-* Copernicus Gas atmospheric service (ECMWF)
+* Copernicus atmospheric monitoring service (ECMWF)
 * Science community working on air quality, climate change and stratospheric ozone depletion issues

 ### 3.1 ACTRIS In situ data centre unit (In-Situ)